danaikorre/dsmanufacturing.github.io/content.md

 * Introduced to data carpentry

 The workshop we will discuss and practice with **data cleansing and data carpentry**. --> Data carpentry: In this lecture you will be introduced to the concepts and tools of data carpentry.
-The workshop we will discuss and practice with data cleansing and data carpentry.
+In the workshop we will discuss and practice with data cleansing and data carpentry.

 ### Week 3: Product Lifecycle / Material flow